talsma-ict/context-propagation/managers/context-manager-opentelemetry/README.md

 Also, opentelemetry is used for instrumentation purposes.

 Then you can:

 - replace `spring-security` dependency by `context-manager-spring-security` (which already includes spring-security for you as transitive dependency).
 - replace `opentelemetry-context` dependency by `context-manager-opentelemetry` (which already includes opentelemetry-context for you as transitive dependency).

 This will automatically:

 1. capture and reactivate the current spring-security `Authentication` _and_ opentelemetry `Context` in `ContextSnapshot`s.
 2. capture and reactivate the current spring-security `Authentication` in opentelemetry `Context`s.
-3. propagate any additional contexts managed by a supported contest manager through both these mechanisms.
+3. propagate any additional contexts managed by a supported ContextManager through both these mechanisms.

 ## Usage